cwchentw/lightweight-cms/README.md

 This CMS doesn't merely work as pseudo static websites.
 Instead, you may add more PHP scripts to *wwwroot* as needed.
 Furthermore, your scripts can share partials in *partials* with other pages, reducing repeated code.

+## See Also

+The project is inspired by [Cristy94/markdown-blog](https://github.com/Cristy94/markdown-blog).
+Nonetheless, we don't copy and paste code from there but write everything from scratch.

 ## Copyright

 Copyright (c) 2021, Michael Chen.
 Licensed under MIT